dortania/OpenCore-Install-Guide/extras/spoof.md

 * Increased input latency.
 * Refresh rate cap.

-If your motherboard only has an HDMI connector for the IGPU, the maximum refresh rate for spec 2.1 is [120Hz](https://www.hdmi.org/spec21Sub/EightK60_FourK120).
+If your motherboard only has an HDMI connector for the iGPU, the maximum refresh rate for spec 2.1 is [120Hz](https://www.hdmi.org/spec21Sub/EightK60_FourK120).
 This assumes your board and monitor are of the same spec.
 This means your 144Hz monitor is only seeing a maximum of 120Hz as determined by the hardware.
 This limitation *does not* apply if your board has a DP connector for the IGPU.

 If you have more than two GPUs (AMD, NVIDIA and Intel), this setting is limited.
 A monitor connected to the AMD GPU means Windows will only allow you to select the AMD GPU or the Intel IGPU.
 The NVIDIA GPU will not show.
 In a future version of Windows, this [limitation is removed](https://pureinfotech.com/windows-10-21h1-new-features/#:~:text=Graphics%20settings).